Here’s what you need to know about loneliness, and the steps you can take to make things a little bit better

 This is honestly the best solution for loneliness.
 When you’re around people that you get on with and trust, the feelings of isolation should begin to lift.
 Try to push yourself to arrange activities with friends or family, whether that’s a walk, a coffee date or call.
 It may help to arrange something regular, such as a video call with a pal every Sunday.

 Volunteering is another great way of connecting with new people.
-There are a few charities looking for young people to call vulnerable people during the pandemic, providing safe socialisation for you as well as being a good deed.
+There are a few charities looking for young people to call vulnerable people during the pandemic, for example.
+This offers a good opportunity for social contact, as well as being a good deed.

 3. Avoid comparing yourself to others